Share

 Transparency – You know exactly what your dog is eating – no hidden additives.

-2. Individual adaptation – BARF can be tailored to your dog’s age, weight, activity level or medical conditions.
+2. Individual adaptation – BARF can be tailored to your dog's age, weight, activity level, or illnesses.

-3. Better dental health – Chewing on raw bones supports natural tooth cleaning.
+3. Better dental health – Chewing raw bones supports natural teeth cleaning.

-4. Less stool production – Because the dog utilizes the food better, less stool is usually produced.
+4. Less faeces – Since the dog utilizes the food better, there is usually less faeces.

 5. Skin and coat often improve significantly – Many owners report shinier coats and fewer skin problems.

-6. More vitality and zest for life – A dog that is fed appropriately often appears more alert, fitter and more balanced.
+6. More vitality and joy of life – A dog fed according to its species often appears more alert, fitter, and more balanced.

 2. Hygiene – Raw meat can contain germs – clean processing is important.

-3. Time required – Planning, shopping, portioning and preparation take time.
+3. Time commitment – Planning, purchasing, portioning, and preparation take time.

-4. Cost – High-quality ingredients can be more expensive than dry food – especially for large dogs.
+4. Costs – High-quality ingredients can be more expensive than dry food – especially for large dogs.

 Myths about BARF

 • "BARF is just meat" – False.
-Vegetables, fruit, bones, and supplements are all part of it.
+Vegetables, fruits, bones, and supplements are just as much a part of it.

-• "Raw meat causes aggression" – A myth.
-Behavior is about training, not food.
+• "Raw meat makes dogs aggressive" – A myth.
+Behavior is related to training, not food.

-• “BARF is dangerous because of bacteria” – If stored and prepared correctly, the risk is low.
+• "BARF is dangerous due to bacteria" – With proper storage and preparation, the risk is low.

-• “BARF is too complicated” – With good instructions (e.g. from Swanie Simon or Nadine Wolf) it is easy to implement – even for beginners.
+• "BARF is too complicated" – With good guidance (e.g., from Swanie Simon or Nadine Wolf), it is easy to implement – even for beginners.

 Conclusion